 Scope

 This part of ISO/IEC 23001 defines a storage and delivery format for Green metadata as defined in part ISO/IEC 23001-11.
 The Green metadata are timed metadata which can be associated with other tracks in the ISO Base Media File Format.
-Timed metadata such as power consumption information and their metrics are defined in this part for carriage in files based on the ISO Base Media File Format (ISO/IEC 14496-12 and ISO/IEC 15444-12).
+Timed metadata such as power consumption information and their metrics are defined in this part for carriage in files based on the ISO Base Media File Format (ISO/IEC 14496-12).
 These metadata can be used for multiple purposes, including optimizing power consumption during playback and supporting dynamic adaptive streaming.

 Normative references